 They are also given the opportunity to perform to their peers and others in assembly and at the school’s annual Carol Service where there is a substantial drama element.
 We see Drama as a crucial subject in developing self-esteem, self-confidence, communication and interaction skills, as well as group work and performance skills.
-We are currently researching the possibility of offering a Key Stage 4 qualification in Performing Arts, so watch this space!

 In November 2016, 15 of ours students performed in the Shakespeare Schools Festival.
 This is a fantastic opportunity for our students to prepare a short version of Shakespeare play and perform it in a professional theatre.
 Our students took on A Midsummer Night’s Dream, complete with fairies, donkey’s heads, a great deal of laughter and a few happy tears.
 It was an amazing journey for our students as many of them felt that they could never achieve it, but achieve it they did and with such style.